reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 In this exercise, you will:

-* open the simulated device project
+* Open the simulated device project
-* update the connection string for your simulated device and review the project code
+* Update the connection string for your simulated device and review the project code
-* test your simulated device connection and telemetry communications
+* Test your simulated device connection and telemetry communications
-* ensure that telemetry is arriving at your IoT hub
+* Ensure that telemetry is arriving at your IoT hub

 ### Task 1: Open your simulated device project